 CLASS OF 2018

-I’ve always heard rumors about LCC as a great local resource and assumed that kind of thing wasn’t for me.
-I’m pretty protective of my time in addition to being a fairly private person (sort of unusual for doing a lot of community building initiatives) but didn’t want to spend more time around groups of people.
-But, after some convincing from local friends and mentors such as Georgia Abbey and Michael Black.
-I jumped in and I’m so thankful I did!
+I’d always heard rumors about LEADERSHIP as a great local resource and assumed that kind of thing wasn’t for me.
+But after some convincing from local friends and mentors, I jumped in and I’m so thankful I did!

-#NIKE, just do it.
-I think the better question is why wouldn’t you?
-It’s one day a month with a few emails and side conversations (all of which are fun).
-It’s a low-barrier investment that pays off forever.
+If you are unsure about participating I say “just do it”.
+The CLP is a low-barrier investment that pays off forever.
 The sooner you do it, the quicker the return.
-You meet new people, get pushed outside your comfort zone, see new places, eat and drink in dynamic new venues and you’re improving yourself as a person.
+You meet new people, get pushed outside your comfort zone, see new places, eat and drink in dynamic new venues — and you’re improving yourself as a person.